Research Governance & Integrity Committee

 Frequency of meetings

-Three to five times before the end of 2017, but typically three times per year, with the option of special meetings when required.
+Three times per year, with the option of special meetings when required.

 City Research & Enterprise Committee